 “Sing with your Diaphragm.”

-If you’ve been in any kind of group singing environment, you’ve probably been given this advice.
-If you asked what that means, you likely got a response having to do with somehow pushing upward from your abdomen, or holding your abdomen tight, or even (as one person described it once to me) pumping your stomach.
+If you’ve been in any kind of educational singing environment, you’ve probably been given this advice.
+If you asked what it means, you likely got a response having to do with somehow pushing upward from your abdomen, or holding your abdomen tight, or even (as one person described it once to me) pumping your stomach.

 This advice lacks understanding of what’s happening in your body when you produce sound.
 First, poor technique still uses your diaphragm, as does any expulsion of air from your lungs.
 More importantly though, pressing in, or pumping your stomach are examples of straight-up bad advice.